Ventilation is effective when it removes CO2 at a rate that maintains a normal or a targeted pH.

 2. Increase the respiratory rate to achieve the targeted V’alv that helped to maintain or reach the desired level of PaCO2.

 In order to achieve effective ventilation and wash out the CO2 to maintain a normal pH, the respiratory rate was increased to 28 b/min to increase V’alv to the prior level (4.7 l/min).
 At V’alv of 4.7 l/min, PetCO2 decreased to 44 mmHg and PaCO2 to 46 mmHg (see Figure 4).

 The table below shows the effect of changes in VT and respiratory rate on V'CO2, V’E, V’alv, and PetCO2

 |RR VT (ml)||VT (ml)||V'E (l/min)||V'alv (l/min)||V'CO2 (ml/min)||PetCO2 (mmHg)||PaCO2 (mmHg)|

-* Available as an option on Hamilton Medical ventilators
+* Standard feature on the HAMILTON-S1, available as an option on all other Hamilton Medical ventilators

 George, R. B. (2005).
 Chest medicine: Essentials of pulmonary and critical care medicine.
 Philadelphia, PA: Lippincott Williams & Wilkins.